RezaSaadatyar/Machine-Learning-in-Python/README.md

 ---
-**Standardization & Normalization:**<br/>Scaling is required when we use any machine learning algorithm that require *gradient calculation*.
+:black_circle:**Standardization & Normalization:**<br/>Scaling is required when we use any machine learning algorithm that require *gradient calculation*.
 Examples of machine learning algorithms that require gradient calculation are: *linear/logistic regression* and *artificial neural networks*.
 Scaling  is not required for distance-based and tree-based algorithms such as *K-means clustering, Support Vector Machines, K Nearest Neighbors, decision tree, random forest* and *XG-Boost*.
 Having different sales for each feature will result in a different step size which in turn jeopardizes the proess of reaching a minimum point.

 ---
 A machine learning algorithm (such as **classification, clustering or regression**) uses a training dataset to determine weight factors that can be applied to unseen data for predictive purposes.
 Before implementing a ML algorithm, it is necessary to select only relevant features in the training dataset.
 The process of transforming a dataset in order to select only relevant features necessary for training is called **dimensionality reduction**.

-> **Dimensionality Reduction:**<br/>***Feature seletion and dimensionality reduction are important because of three main reasons:***<br/>1.
+>:red_circle:**Dimensionality Reduction:**<br/>***Feature seletion and dimensionality reduction are important because of three main reasons:***<br/>1.
 Prevents overfitting: A high-dimensional dataset having too many features can sometimes lead to overfitting (model captures both real and random effets).<br/>2.
 Simplicity: An over-complex model having too many features can be hard to interpret especially when features are correlated with each other.<br/> 3.
 Computational efficiency: A model trained on a lower-dimensional dataset is omputationally efficient (execution of algorithm reuires less computational time.<br/>
 >
 >***There are two ways to reduce dimensionality:***<br/>1.
 By only keeping the most relevant variables from the original dataset (this technique is called ***feature selection***).<br/>2.
 Using a smaller set of new variables containing basically the same information as the input variables, each being a combination of the input variables (this technique is called ***dimensionality reduction***).<br/>
 >